dooco/rock-paper-scissors-lizard-spock/README.md

 ## Typography

-The DynaPuff font is the main font used throughout the website with cursive as the fallback font in case for any reason the font isn't being imported into the site correctly.
+The 'DynaPuff' font is the main font used throughout the website with 'cursive' as the fallback font in case for any reason the font isn't being imported into the site correctly.
 DynaPuff is a quirky font used frequently in children's games / websites.

 ![DynaPuff google font](./assets/images/readme_images/google_font_dynapuff.png)